 Experts say that Empire State could stand as long as 500 years if properly maintained.
 However, in an unnatural concrete world, the intimidating facade of NYC may one day be forced to “evolve,” as technology does the same……

-This creates cultural shifts in society, that in many ways personify cities like New York.
+This creates cultural shifts in society, that in many ways, can come to personify cities like New York.

 But what is the future of these buildings?
 How long will they last?
 And will we build taller and taller skyscrapers forever?

 Recently in the Middle East, the Burj Khalifa was built 2,500 feet into the air.
-This was so high that construction workers could see the curvature of Earth, with clear definition.
+This was so high that construction workers could see the curvature of Earth, with clear definition, from it’s peak.
 What is the purpose of such heights?
 What is the symbolism?
-Would you climb 2,500 feet into the air for your boss?
+And would you climb 2,500 feet into the air for your boss?
 And is it even humane to do so?

 At some point, people must question modern labor laws, when it comes to this type of construction.
-I have perceived it to be this way and recently considered calling upon our government to levy a 1,000 foot maximum for future skyscrapers in America today.
+I have perceived it to be this way and recently considered calling upon our government to levy a 1,000 foot maximum, for future skyscrapers.

 Look at the Burj Khalifa….
 What is this building saying?

-It overlooks a dampened economy, seemingly mocking the US with an honest reality of free market economics…… The way the building is stacked on top of itself, with multiple cylinders.
+It overlooks a dampened economy, seemingly mocking the US, with an honest reality of free market economics… But look at the way this building is stacked on top of itself, with multiple cylinders.
 I believe this style of architecture, serves as both a beacon to it’s society, as well as a religious symbol.
 Allegorically speaking, I believe this building symbolizes people using role models (like the building’s cylinders), to build greater, “heights,” in spirituality and economics.
-However, this symbolism could be allegorical both morally and in science….
+However, this symbolism could be allegorical both morally and in terms of society…..
 That’s how I view the Burj Khalifa…..

 However, this building begs the question, what is too high?
 Because to me, this style of art, symbolism and architecture, often feels morbid in a sense, that such heights can be grossly inhumane to laborers, creating these behemoth skyscrapers.

 Clearly these buildings mark NYC’s growth, strength, and future direction.
 Nevertheless, in cities like Detroit……. overbuilding, building too tall or too big, has lead to cultural deterioration.